-Teara strip across the muslin, deep enough for the body, and long enough for backs and all complete.
+Tear astrip across the muslin, deep enough for the body, and long enough for backs and all complete.
 The centre of this is to be tacked to the centre of the pattern, and then braided.

-By this plan much of the

-filling in may be omitted, the pattern alone being All the Point d' Angleterre, for instance, worked.

-may be left out; and it need not be filled up round the margin.
+By this plan much of the filling in may be omitted, the pattern alone being worked.
+All the Point d'Angleterre, for instance, may be left out; and it need not be filled up round the margin.
 So the sleeve may be worked on the muslin which is to make it, but the

-THE EDGING. edging must be perfect in itself.
+THE DEGING. muslin which is to make it, but the edging must be perfect in itself.